nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

     <img src="/images/triple-dollar.png" width="15%">
   </p>

-  The parser gets confused with the dollar signs.
+  Although properly escaped, the parser gets confused with the dollar sign.

-Note that StackExchange doesn't have those problems: `$` toggles math there, always.
+Note that StackExchange doesn't have those problems: There, `$` toggles math, always.
 If you want a regular dollar sign, you'll have to escape it, `\$`.

 ### The remedy